maxshtun999/E-Hospital/E-Hospital/Readme.md

 8. Make Update and Delete impossible if there is no entered data;

 10. Change the color scheme of hole app to make it more sexy.
+Done